Skip to content

 • Do not overcrowd the pan.
 It’s ok if the fillets are touching, just make sure they don’t overlap.
 Otherwise, some parts of them may not cook properly.

 • Add a crust.
-Use breadcrumbs and Parmesan cheese to coat the baked tilapia and it will have a nice crunch to it!
+Use breadcrumbs and Parmesan cheese to coat the oven baked tilapia and it will have a nice crunch to it!

-Baked Tilapia Serving Ideas
+Baked Tilapia Serving Suggestions

 When serving baked tilapia, I like to provide some extra lemon slices for people to squirt a little extra juice on their pieces if they’d like, and a sprinkle of parsley for garnish.

-Sometimes we’ll do plain white rice and green beans or roasted brussels sprouts.
+I love to serve baked tilapia with plain white rice and green beans or roasted brussels sprouts.
 Level up your baked tilapia recipe with restaurant-style coconut rice, or red mashed potatoes with a mandarin orange salad on the side.

 Storing and Reheating Leftovers